MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 Based on the selected environment in Power Apps, you can create a Common Data Service starter portal or a portal in an environment containing model-driven apps in Dynamics 365.

 > [!NOTE]
+> - There can be only one portal of each type and for a language created in an environment.
+For more information, go to [creating additional portals](#create-additional-portals-in-an-environment).
-> When you create a portal, a few solutions are installed and sample data is imported.
+> - When you create a portal, a few solutions are installed and sample data is imported.

 More information on working with environments: [Working with environments and Microsoft Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-environments)